dplecko/fairadapt/cran-comments.md

 ## Test environments
-* local OS X install, R 3.6.0
+* local OS X install, R 4.1.0
 * win-builder (devel and release)
-* Ubuntu Linux 16.04 LTS, R-release, GCC
-* Fedora Linux, R-devel, clang, gfortran
+* Github Actions: macOS-latest (release), windows-latest (release), windows-latest (3.6), ubuntu-18.04 (oldrel), ubuntu-18.04 (3.5), ubuntu-20.04 (release), ubuntu-20.04 (devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Drago Plecko <drago.plecko@stat.math.ethz.ch>'

-The note is due to the first submission of the package.

-## Resubmission
+## Update
-This is a resubmission.
+This is an update.
 In this version I have:

-* Added the important references that were missing from the description.

-* Added some very basic examples that are included in the testing.

-* Changed the capitalization of non-names.
+* changed the ordering of the arguments in the main function.

+* enabled multiple quantile regression methods that now use S3 dispatch.